Japanese architecture - 6 examples

 The Tenri Station Plaza CoFuFun – Nendo’s largest project

-What is the CoFuFun Plaza?
 CoFuFun Plaza is a work of wonders by the Japanese architecture company Nendo.
 It was constructed for the Tenri Station in the Nara region of Japan.
-The 6,000 m2 (64,583 sqft) plaza turned into a space that locals and visitors would be able to use for gatherings and events, as …
+The 6,000 m2 (64,583 sqft) plaza turned into a space that locals and visitors would be able to use for gatherings and events, as well as into a tourist

 The Tenri Station Plaza CoFuFun – Nendo’s largest project Read More